Subject Leader: Mr E Coomber

-Mrs Graco is the Subject Leader for ICT/Computer Science and is supported by Mr Coomber and Dr Pizzorni who have responsibility for Computer Science.
+Mr Coomber is the Subject Leader for ICT/Computer Science and is supported by a team of specialist teachers.

 The department is based in its own dedicated area with five well equipped computer rooms.

-Mrs Graco is an experienced subject leader and her team are very committed and enthusiastic.
+Mr Coomber is a dedicated subject leader and his team are committed and enthusiastic.
 They are always looking for ways to innovate and create excitement about their subject.